munificent/magpie/doc/site/markdown/patterns.md

 If you've seen a few lines of Magpie code, you've likely seen patterns already.
 They are used everywhere in the language: `match` expressions use them, but so do [variable declarations](variables.html), [method parameters](multimethods.html), and `catch` clauses for handling exceptions.

+Patterns are the foundation that control flow and variable binding are built on in Magpie.
 Given an object, a pattern does two things: First, it *tests* if the object *matches* that pattern.
 Then, if and only if it does, it may *bind new variables* to parts of the object.
 By performing those operations together, patterns can pull data out of an object but only when the object correctly has the data you're asking for.

 ## Kinds of Patterns